 It also helps to get buy-in from other team members on recommended solutions especially while working with cross-functional teams.
 However, the trick lies in choosing the right process and the right sources to gather these data.

-For example, our work with Mitsubishi Motors to optimise the current website could have only been achieved with stakeholder interviews and quantitative metrics.
+For example, my work with Mitsubishi Motors to optimise the current website could have only been achieved with stakeholder interviews and quantitative metrics.
 Aligning insight to business goals and then success criteria.